 Clea is a global nomad of Iranian and Danish descent.
 She has lived in Paris, London, New York, Tunis, Nairobi, and Washington, D.C., and along the way, she picked up five languages (more or less).
 Clea is also an avid alpine skier, US Sailing certified sailor who’s crewed boats over 35 feet long, a two-time half-marathon runner, and long-distance cyclist who once biked from London to Paris (~300 miles) in under 4 days raising more than $10k for a refugee support group along the way.

 Alex is a Principal at Lowercarbon Capital where he keeps his ear to the ground for the most audacious climate solutions.
 As Lowercarbon’s Swiss Army knife, Alex brings wide-ranging expertise on scalable climate solutions across power, agriculture, transport, industry, and beyond.
 He believes that climate change is not only humanity’s greatest challenge but also its most meaningful opportunity to build a more sustainable and equitable future.

 Prior to joining Lowercarbon, Alex worked to accelerate clean energy access and deployment in emerging markets, including South Asia, Southeast Asia, and East Africa.
 Most recently, Alex was a master’s student at Stanford University focused on the policies, business models, and technologies required to decarbonize the hardest-to-abate sectors like cement, steel, chemicals, and heavy transportation.
 He traveled to and collaborated with stakeholders in India, Kenya, Uganda, and Bangladesh on policies and financing mechanisms for clean energy and electric vehicle deployment, including with ReNew Power, India’s largest renewable energy producer in the world’s fastest-growing energy market.

-Previously, Alex was a Fulbright Scholar in rural Indonesia researching the nexus of climate vulnerability, energy access, and food and water security at the frontlines of climate change.
+Previously, Alex was a Fulbright Scholar in rural Indonesia researching the nexus of climate resilience, energy access, and food and water security at the frontlines of climate change.
 It was in Indonesia that Alex came to appreciate how fast we were running out of time, leading him to collaborate with the Forum for Climate Engineering Assessment and briefly with Harvard University’s Solar Geoengineering Research Program as a visiting scholar.